Surgical Procedures: Needle Localization Partial Mastectomy

 • Clean, supportive pillow(s) to put under your arm while sitting or to help with your position at night.

 • You may have constipation after surgery.
-Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking) and fluids may ease constipation.
-Ask your health-care team about over-the-counter medications that may work for you.
+Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking), and fluids may ease constipation.
+Ask your -care team about over-the-counter medications that may work for you.

 How do I care for the incision?

-If you have a bandage after surgery, remove when your provider’s instructions say to do so (often within 48 hours).
-Once the bandage is removed, you may shower, but do not scrub the incision.
+If you have a bandage after surgery, remove it when your provider told you to (often within 48 hours).
+Once the bandage is removed, you may shower but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
-Do not use lotions, powders, or deodorant on or near the incision during the first 1-2 weeks, until it is fully closed.
+Do not use lotions, powders, or deodorant on or near the incision during the first 1 to 2 weeks until it is fully closed.

-Most surgeons use dissolvable sutures (stitches) inside your body that will go away on their own.
+Most surgeons use sutures that will dissolve (go away on their own) inside your body.
 On the outside, your surgeon may use surgical glue, paper tape called "steri-strips," or nothing at all.
 Both glue and steri-strips can get wet in the shower.

 How can I care for myself?